peteBeee/NobelsMF1-Arduino-RetroFit/README.md

 9. Add Ethernet shield and a web configuration UI

 # Hardware Choice

-I went with the Arduino Mega 2560 (well actually a clone but its all compatible) as the connection of the two switch boards requires 6 digital pins each (12 in total).
-In addition to this the Mega has multiple serial connections so the MIDI can run on serial 2 and debug statements can still be sent to serial 1 (default) and viewed in the IDE.
+I went with the Arduino Mega 2560 R3 (well actually a clone but its all compatible) as the connection of the each switch board requires 6 digital pins (12 in total) and a Arduino UNO R3 only has 14, 2 of which are needed for the MIDI serial communication.
+Although "technically" this would be enough it leaves no room for additional outputs (e.g. LED indicators).
+The Mega 2560 has 54 digital pins for only a few Euro more and there is plenty of space inside the pedal casing for the additional board size.
+In addition to this the Mega has multiple serial connections so the MIDI can be connected to the serial 2 pins and debug statements can still be sent to serial 1 (default) and viewed in the IDE - this makes/made development so much easier.

 https://store.arduino.cc/products/arduino-mega-2560-rev3